Financial Aid and Scholarships

 - Rotary International Scholarships

 Scholarship deadlines can occur as early as one semester to a year prior to the semester you plan to study abroad.
 We encourage you to research opportunities in advance of deadlines.
-Contact the International Programs Office for help with scholarship application process and to find out about upcoming deadlines.
+Contact the Center for Global Education for help with scholarship application process and to find out about upcoming deadlines.
 To view a list of previous scholarship recipients, click HERE.
-First generation college students and underrepresented students are encouraged to check out all of the scholarships in addition to those found HERE.